Explore ways yoga can support your body, mind, life—and life’s challenges—more fully beyond the mat.

 What is yoga therapy?

-Yoga therapy uses the tools of yoga—physical practices, stress-reduction techniques, yoga psychology and philosophy—to develop custom, individualized pathways to greater well-being.
-While many people use yoga therapy to address a specific physical condition, comprehensive yoga therapy goes well beyond just working to ease a set of physical symptoms—it’s a whole-life, mind-body approach to wellness that works on every level to create a greater sense of contentment, ease and joy in life.
+Yoga therapy uses the tools of yoga—physical practices, stress-reduction techniques, yoga psychology and philosophy—to help you develop custom, individualized practices for greater well-being.
+It’s a whole-life, mind-body approach to wellness that works on every level to create a greater sense of contentment, ease and joy in life.

 Why yoga therapy?